9 Places To Shop Pineapple Tarts (If You Still Haven't Got Yours)

 Shangri-La Singapore

 They're on the pricier end, but come beautifully presented in a two-tiered box that's ideal for gifting.
 Plus, be sure to catch the early bird discount!
-Enjoy up to 20% off for selected purchases made before Jan 19, 2025, and up to 15% off for selected purchases made from Jan 20 to 26, 2025.
+Enjoy up to 20% off for selected purchases made before Jan 25, 2026, and up to 15% off for selected purchases till Feb 8, 2026.

-Intercontinental Singapore's award-winning Cantonese restaurant Man Fu Yuan has brought back its crowd-favourite Prosperity Pineapple Balls – think melt-in-your-mouth buttery and delicate pastry housing a rich tangy pineapple paste.
+Award-winning Cantonese restaurant Man Fu Yuan has brought back its crowd-favourite Prosperity Pineapple Balls.
+The buttery and delicate melt-in-the-mouth pastry is thin, and houses a good ratio of rich, tangy pineapple paste — great if you like yours not too sweet.

 $39.80 nett per tin (300g).
-Available for purchase from Dec 15, 2024 to Feb 10, 2025.
-Collection from Jan 6 to Feb 12, 2025 at Man Fu Yuan Shoppe, located at level 2, Man Fu Yuan restaurant of Intercontinental Singapore.
+Available for purchase till Mar 1, 2026, and can be collected from Jan 26 to Mar 3, 2026 at Man Fu Yuan Shoppe, located at level two, Man Fu Yuan restaurant of Frasers House, a Luxury Collection Hotel, Singapore.
 Pre-order of three days in advance is required.
-For enquiries or to place an order, email sinhb-festive@ihg.com, or visit InterContinentalShoppe.sg.

 Janice Wong

-Available at Janice Wong's online store and at all Janice Wong outlets till Feb 12, 2025.
+Available at Janice Wong's online store and at all Janice Wong outlets.

 Old Seng Choong

-Founded by local pastry chef and food entrepreneur Daniel Tay, Old Seng Choong is launching its brand-new Kumquat Pineapple Tarts ($42.80) that's a mix of tangy citrusy oomph with a blend of the two fruits.
+Founded by local pastry chef and food entrepreneur Daniel Tay, Old Seng Choong has brought back its popular Mandarin Orange Pineapple Tarts ($45.80 for 12 pcs), a citrusy, tangy and subtly sweet blend of the two fruits.
 Or for another novel option, sink your teeth into the Truffle Bak Kwa Pineapple Tarts ($45.80).
 Traditionalists can go for the Original Pineapple Tart ($38.80) in the shape of a pineapple.
-Premium butter and Japanese flour, as well as pineapples sourced from Thailand and Malaysia that are blended in-house to create its zesty pineapple jam.
+The crust, made with premium butter and Japanese flour, is crumbly and buttery without being dry.
+All pineapple tart boxes come with a limited-edition OSC scarf, designed exclusively for CNY 2026.

 Mdm Ling Bakery